 How to Ruin an Emerging Market Success Story

 Thanks to this expansionary fiscal and monetary policy, inflation outpaced the newly raised wages.
 As a result, consumers cut back their spending.
-To curb inflation, the central bank raised interest rates in 2012, from 7.5% to 8%.
+To curb inflation, the central bank raised interest rates in 2012, from 7.5 percent to 8 percent.
 This is the same type of stop-go monetary policy combined with wage-price controls that caused U.S. stagflation in the 1970s.

 In 2015, oil prices fell as the dollar strengthened.
 Oil is Brazil's primary export.
 As a result, Brazilian companies cut production and jobs.
 The value of Brazil's currency, the real, fell.
 A weaker currency raised prices of imports and increased inflation.

 How Lula Strengthened Brazil's Economy

-In a highly unusual move for a Latin American country, Brazil paid off its debt to the International Monetary Fund (IMF) a year ahead of time.
+In a highly unusual move for a Latin American country, Brazil paid off its debt to the International Monetary Fund a year ahead of time.
 Brazil's final payment of $15.46 billion was made in December 2005.
 The funds came from Brazil's monetary reserves of $66.7 billion.

 Lula has been criticized by many.
 They claim many of Brazil's economic benefits went to the higher classes.
 Lula's spending aggravated some of the economy's fundamental flaws.
 The public sector needed to be streamlined to allow public debt to be further lowered without losing services.
 Education needed to be both more of a priority and more evenly distributed.

 In 2018, Lula was sentenced to 13 years in prison on corruption charges.
-In July 2017, he was found guilty of accepting a seaside apartment in return for contracts awarded to the construction company O.A.S.
+In July 2017, he was found guilty of accepting a seaside apartment in return for contracts awarded to the construction company, O.A.S.
 It was part of a larger investigation into Lava Jato that convicted 120 people.

 Brazil's Impact on the U.S. Economy

-- Has 207 million people, 63% that of the United States.
+- It has 207 million people, 63 percent that of the United States.

-- Its GDP per capita fell from $16,200 in 2015.
+- Its gross domestic product per capita fell from $16,200 in 2015.
 It was $15,500 in 2017.